 3. Free Office for students, faculty, and staff

 Microsoft offers Office 365 for free to qualifying students and employees of educational institutions.
-Your schools must be signed up for you to access it – Microsoft extends the offer to all students.
+Your school must be signed up for you to access it – Microsoft extends the offer to all students.
 However, an administrator can sign you up directly if your school isn’t signed up for this program already.
 The key differences with an Office 365 trial version are:

 - Class management using Class Notebook